binance/binance-spot-api-docs/rest-api.md

   "serverTime": 1565246363776,
   "rateLimits": [
     {
-      //These are defined in the `ENUM definitions` section under `Rate Limiters (rateLimitType)`.
+      // These are defined in the `ENUM definitions` section under `Rate Limiters (rateLimitType)`.
-      //All limits are optional
+      // All limits are optional
     }
   ],
   "exchangeFilters": [
-    //These are the defined filters in the `Filters` section.
+    // These are the defined filters in the `Filters` section.
-    //All filters are optional.
+    // All filters are optional.
   ],
   "symbols": [
     {